Måns Zelmerlöw

-Måns Petter Albert Sahlén Zelmerlöw ([ˈmɔnːs ˈsɛ̂lmɛˌɭøːv]; born 13 June 1986) is a Swedish pop singer and television presenter.
+Måns Petter Albert Sahlén Zelmerlöw ([ˈmɔnːs ˈsɛ̂lmɛˌɭøːv]; born 13 June 1986) is a Swedish singer and television presenter.
 He took part in Idol 2005, eventually finishing fifth, won the first season of Let's Dance, and scored a hit with his 2007 song "Cara Mia", which was his entry in that year's Melodifestivalen.
 Zelmerlöw was the host of Allsång på Skansen from 2011 to 2013.
-He participated in Melodifestivalen in 2007, 2009 and won in 2015.
-Zelmerlöw represented Sweden in the Eurovision Song Contest 2015 with the song "Heroes", winning the contest with 365 points.
-Zelmerlöw and Petra Mede co-hosted the Eurovision Song Contest 2016 held in Stockholm.
+He participated in Melodifestivalen three more times: in 2009, 2015, and 2025; his 2015 win with "Heroes" led him to represent Sweden in the Eurovision Song Contest 2015, which he won as well.

 Early life and education

-Born in Lund, Måns Zelmerlöw is the son of Birgitta Sahlén, a professor at Lund University, and surgeon Sven-Olof Zelmerlöw.
+Born in Lund in the province of Scania, in southern Sweden, Måns Zelmerlöw is the son of Birgitta Sahlén, a professor at Lund University, and surgeon Sven-Olof Zelmerlöw.
+He is partly of Danish descent, with a grandmother from Hillerød.
 Zelmerlöw studied music in high school in Lund and was part of a school choir project.
 In 2002, he played one of the brothers in the musical Joseph and the Amazing Technicolor Dreamcoat at Slagthuset in Malmö.